POSITION TITLE: Lecturer Pool – Sociology

 Duties of a part-time lecturer include instruction, class preparation, grading, and office hours.
 Other duties may be assigned based on departmental needs.
 Course assignments, including dates, time, and modality, are made by the Department Chair, in consultation with the faculty, under the direction of the College Dean.

 Part-time lecturers are instructional faculty with conditional appointments based on enrollment and budget.
 Hires from the pool of applicants are made when there are instructional needs to fill coursework offered by an academic department based on changing enrollment patterns, changes to tenure-track faculty assignments, and other factors that cannot be addressed with our existing faculty.
 Initial appointments are typically for one semester, but occasionally academic year initial appointments are made.
 Appointments may be renewed based on department needs, funding, and performance.
 Often appointments are made just prior to the start of the semester.

-1. To teach upper division courses, a Ph.D. or A.B.D. in Sociology or a related field is required; If it is an A.B.D., degree should be completed before the beginning of the next academic year.
-Documented teaching experience in areas of specialization in a college or university.
+1. To teach upper division courses, a Ph.D. or ABD in Sociology or a related field is required; If ABD, degree should be completed before the beginning of the next academic year.
+Documented teaching experience in areas of specialization at a college or university.
 Professional experience may be considered in place of teaching experience.

-2. To teach Lower Division Courses, an M.A. or M.S. in sociology or a related field with two years of documented teaching experience in a college or university.
+2. To teach lower division courses, an M.A. or M.S. in sociology or a related field with two years of documented teaching experience at a college or university.

 About Sacramento State